 1 The finite state control: at each instant, this component is in one of a finite number of states.
-(E.g. remember that the first bit was 1 and move towards the right)
+(E.g. remember that the first bit was 1 and move towards the right) finite state control, tape and tape head

-quadratic (worst-case) runtime

-finite state control, tape and tape head